Day 1. ARRIVAL AND EMBARKATION IN USHUAIA

 DAYS 2-3 AT SEA.
 DRAKE PASSAGE, KING GEORGE ISLAND

 Sailing onward, we cross the famed Drake Passage - a body of water that marks the intersection of the cold Antarctic with the warmer Atlantic and Pacific Oceans.
 Drake Passage is known for strong westerly winds, heavy sea, and its nickname ‘The Roaring Fifties’.
-While this passage may be challenging, you can rest confidently aboard our expedition vessel, Ocean Atlantic, which is purpose-built with stabilizers, powerful engines and a highly qualified crew.
+While this passage may be challenging, you can rest confidently aboard our expedition vessel, which is purpose-built with stabilizers, powerful engines and a highly qualified crew.
 The most spirited sailors consider Drake Passage a lifetime achievement – and soon you can tick it off on the list yourself!